|

 diligent imitations of Radiohead

-(opener Alternative View From Vulcan Street, Juxtaposed With U,
+(the whispered chamber lied Alternative View From Vulcan Street,

-It is an album of musicians that try desperately to sound interesting.
+It sounds like the album of musicians that try desperately to sound interesting.

-In fact, it is their least interesting album.
+In fact, it was one of their least interesting albums.

 Phantom Power (XL, 2003) finds a better balance than its predecessor